 Article Contents

-What Are High-Yield MCAT Topics?
-MCAT Biology Topics MCAT Chemistry and Physics Topics MCAT Psychology and Sociology Topics Should You Focus on High-Yield MCAT Topics?
-Top 5 Tips For Studying Any MCAT Topic FAQs
+Breakdown of High-Yield MCAT Topics High Yield MCAT Biology Topics High Yield MCAT Chemistry and Physics Topics High Yield MCAT Psychology and Sociology Topics Should You Focus on High-Yield MCAT Topics?
+FAQs

-Studying for the MCAT requires that you learn a huge volume of information that you’ll be tested on in the 3 science MCAT sections: MCAT Biology, MCAT Chemistry, and MCAT Psychology.
 As you plan out your MCAT study schedule, it’s important to research the test content and format, so you can use your time efficiently at each stage.
 Knowing the relative importance of each topic can help you identify which ones are the most “high-yield” and thus make strategic use of your limited time to achieve the best results.
+Don’t forget to learn the best MCAT CARS strategy, too!

-The Association of American Colleges (AAMC) identifies certain disciplines and foundational concepts for each science section in the MCAT.
+The Association of American Colleges (AAMC) identifies certain disciplines and foundational concepts for each of the MCAT subjects.
 These constitute the key science topics you will have to study for the exam.

 The breakdown of questions per discipline in the MCAT looks like this: